NeCTAR-RC/nectar-training/package08/sections/concerns.markdown

 * **Simplicity of Hypervisors:** Hypervisors are much simpler than traditional operating systems, and are therefore much easier to secure.
 This makes it easier for software developers to minimize bugs and vulnerabilities.

-* **Off-premise data storage:** Storing your data off-premise has it’s benefits too.
+* **Off-premise data storage:** Storing your data off-premise has its benefits too.
 If someone wanted to steal your data from the data center, they would have to break in there, which is a difficult task for itself, since data centers are well guarded.
-Also, they would be faced with banks of thousands of storage systems with meaningless lables on it, e.g. *1DC45-R7*.
+Also, they would be faced with banks of thousands of storage systems with meaningless labels on it, e.g. *1DC45-R7*.
 They would not know where your data is stored, and which machine to steal.

 * **Data availability:** Object Storage (described in [Module 6][ModDoc6]) has a great data integrity.
 Because copies of your files are spread over several physical locations, you will have access to it even if one data center has an outage.